 The census figures don't reveal whether vacant homes are rentals, vacation houses or bank properties, but experts and anecdotal evidence suggest that the foreclosure crisis has driven the upswing.

-Viktor Manrique is a Realtor in Hercules and Pinole, where the percentages of vacant homes has
+Viktor Manrique is a Realtor in Hercules and Pinole, where the percentages of vacant homes has roughly tripled in the past decade.

 "Some of the homes are empty for as long as two years," he said.
 "What we keep hearing is the investor is unwilling to accept what the current market is for that home."